245 E Main St. Suite 106 Ottawa, OH 45875

 A memorandum title (white copy) is used only to purchase license plates.
 You cannot transfer ownership of an automobile with a memorandum title.

-A surviving spouse may obtain up to two automobiles with an appraised value of up to $40,000.00.
+A surviving spouse may obtain unlimited vehicles with an appraised value of up to $65,000.00.
 Also, one boat and one outboard motor can be transferred upon the death of a spouse.
 Titles need not be probated.

 If your name is changed through marriage or court proceedings, the name of your title cannot be changed.
 There is no authority in the law to issue a new title in your name for the same vehicle.